cuadra8998/Asus-Vivobook-14-X413JA-Opencore/README.md

 - Battery Status
 - All USB Ports
 - Keyboard
-- SD Card Reader (Working with RealtekCardReader kext)
+- SD Card Reader (Working with RealtekCardReader kext) (Not working in Ventura)
 ----------------------------------------------------------------------------------------
 What's Not Working
 - Sleep (Due to TPM not being able to be disabled in BIOS (blame ASUS)